Grenish/authrix/README.md

 Notes
 - Keep both secrets in a secure secret store (not in source control).
 - Rotating `jwtSecret` invalidates existing sessions.
 Plan for a rotation strategy if needed.
+ - `authPepper` (or `AUTHRIX_PASSWORD_PEPPER`) must be stable across restarts/environments.
+If unset in development, Authrix derives or generates a temporary value and can verify with the previous pepper once before rehashing.

 ---